How Web2Print Can Help You Print More at Home and Abroad

 The adaptation of a product, application or document content to meet the language, cultural and other requirements of a specific target market or region.

-Localisation is often thought just to mean the translation of the text within the interface but there are many elements that it includes.
-The formulation of date/numeric formats / currency / legal requirements / flow of text to support the requirement of the language.
+Localisation is more than the translation of the text within the interface.
+Examples could be the formulation of date/numeric formats / currency / legal requirements / flow of text.
+These would support the requirement of the language.
 This part also takes into consideration the keyboard layout for that region as well as any cultural expectations.
 Not to forget any legal requirements when required.

-A true Web2Print system will have comprehensive handling of variable templates, populated in various ways, but critical to this is the use of the correct embedded font.
-By allowing the Web2Print system to handle the font, so as not requiring the font to be installed on the users machine, the Web2Print system will handle all aspects of the use of the font.
+A true Web2Print system will have comprehensive handling of variable templates.
+They may be populated in various ways, but critical to this is the use of the correct embedded font.
+By allowing the Web2Print system to handle the font, it does not need to be installed on the user’s machine.
+The Web2Print solution will handle all aspects of the use of the font.
 This includes within the template, and including displaying it according to the character coding utilised by the template e.g. using CP1251 for Cyrillic characters.
 This can mean that the font can then flow from right to left or top to bottom.